rmahin/MouseTrap/README.md

 ### Usage

 Right click the .exe and select "Run as Administrator".
+MouseTrap should now be working.

+To toggle On/Off, open your Taskbar's System Tray.
+There will be an icon for MouseTrap.
+Simply click on it.
+Alternatively, you can use the Hotkey Ctrl + Alt + C.

-When finished, use Windows Task Manager to end the process.
+To end the process altogether, use Windows Task Manager and end the MouseTrap process.